Oddward/nlsetups-react/README.md

 ```

 ### `npm start` | `yarn start`

-> I had a better time with npm

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.